MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v17-to-v18.md

     (Optional) This task isn't required for installing the update.
 However, it might be useful for support purposes and answering a common question about the application version.

-    On the **Help and Support** page in the client, you'll see an application version, such as 16.0.2345.6.
+    On the **Help and Support** page in the client, you'll see an application version, such as 17.0.2345.6.
 For an explanation of the number, see [Version numbers in Business Central](../administration/version-numbers.md).
 This version isn't updated automatically when you install an update.
 If you want the version to reflect the version of the update or your own version, you change it manually.

-    We recommend setting the value to application build number for the version 17 update.
-You get the number from the [Released Updates for Microsoft Dynamics 365 Business Central 2020 Release Wave 2 on-premises](https://support.microsoft.com/help/4528706).
+    We recommend setting the value to application build number for the version 18 update.
+You get the number from the [Released Updates for Microsoft Dynamics 365 Business Central 2021 Release Wave 1 on-premises](https://support.microsoft.com/help/4528706). <!--TODO fix link-->

     1. Run the [Set-NAVApplication cmdlet](/powershell/module/microsoft.dynamics.nav.management/set-navapplication):